Of Commerce, Counsel & the Coin

 Money for five thousand years

-Gold is, and has always been, sound money.
-It cannot be printed.
-It does not counterfeit easily.
-It has been recognised in every culture on earth that has had occasion to trade with another.
-The Pharaohs accepted it; so do the Swiss.
+Gold is, and has always been, sound money: it cannot be printed, it does not counterfeit easily, and it has been recognised in every culture on earth that has had occasion to trade with another, from the Pharaohs down to the Swiss.

 It is also, regrettably, heavy.
-It is expensive to move across borders, requires specialised equipment to verify in any quantity, and is impractical for payments of any modern size.
-Anyone who has tried to fly with a ton of bullion has discovered that airports are not sentimental about monetary history, and customs officers, even less so.
+Moving it across borders is expensive, verifying it in any quantity requires specialised equipment, and paying with it at any modern size is impractical; anyone who has tried to fly with a ton of bullion has discovered that airports are not sentimental about monetary history, and that customs officers are less sentimental still.

-Gold remains a legitimate store of value.
-It is also an inconvenient one in an age in which capital is expected to move at the speed of a transferable decision.
+Gold therefore remains a legitimate store of value, and an inconvenient one in an age in which capital is expected to move at the speed of a transferable decision.

 Leaf II · the modern form